Writing Your Business Plan

 Adding a mission statement to your plan

-If you're creating a detailed business plan in the Plan section, you can add a custom topic to any chapter of that plan, title it "Mission Statement," and add the text of your mission statement.
+If you're creating a detailed business plan in the Plan section, you can add a custom section to any chapter of that plan, title it "Mission Statement," and add the text of your mission statement.
 A sample is shown below:

 Here is an article from our resource website, The LivePlan Blog on formulating your mission statement: